pilgrimtabby/orwell/README.md

 ## Examples

-My friend Timmy is easily distracted while working, so he decides to block his favorite news and social media sites:
+Let's say you're easily distracted while working.
+You can block your favorite news and social media sites:

     orwell -a nytimes.com msnbc.com foxnews.com wsj.com reddit.com instagram.com

-He's also trying to shake a bad online shopping habit, so he keeps certain sites blocked all the time:
+Maybe you're trying to shake an online shopping habit.
+You can keep certain sites blocked always:

     orwell -x amazon.com ebay.com etsy.com temu.com

-When he opens his laptop to clock into work, he blocks his favorite sites by toggling the first blacklist:
+When you open your laptop to get something done, you can block your favorite sites by toggling the first blacklist:

     orwell -t

-(He probably has to restart his internet browser for this to work.)
+(You might have to restart your browser and/or wait a few minutes.)

-After he clocks out, he re-enables them so he can doomscroll while he eats dinner:
+Later, you can re-enable them:

     orwell -t

-He can't remember what sites he's blocked, so he prints them to the console:
+If you can't remember what sites are blocked, you can print them to the console:

     orwell -l